data-lessons/librarycarpentry/README.md

 - [library-openrefine](https://github.com/data-lessons/library-openrefine)
 - [library-sql](https://github.com/data-lessons/library-sql)

 ##The Sprint
- The aim of this Global Sprint Project is to extend Library Carpentry by
+ The aim of the sprint project is to extend Library Carpentry by
  - adding new exercises to challenge participants
  - adding new multiple choice questions to test understanding
  - adding an SQL module